Estimated reading time: 9 minutes

 Engineers use linear algebra to analyze the stability of structures and design earthquake-resistant buildings.

-Probability and statistics are like the tools we use to understand randomness and make predictions based on data.
-They help us analyze data, make informed decisions, and quantify uncertainty.
+Probability and statistics are like the essential tools we use to understand randomness and make predictions based on data.
+Moreover, they help us analyze data effectively, make informed decisions, and quantify uncertainty with precision.

 Key Topics: